Koficodeit/HTML-CSS-Project/Mini - Task/Header-Hero Section/Animated Background/Gradient Background/READM.md

-# Hero Section with Shape Divider
+# Hero Section with Animated Gradient Background

 <Description>
 This project showcases the design of a visually appealing Hero Section with an *Animated Gradient Background*.
 The goal was to create a smooth, dynamic, and engaging header or hero section using pure CSS animations.
 While the current implementation is desktop-focused and not responsive, it sets the stage for exploring further animation techniques.